Charles Dellschau: Posthumous recognition

 After his death, Dellschau's home remained in the hands of his descendants.
 His notebooks of paintings and drawings, as well as his diaries were left virtually untouched for half a century until the late 1960s.
-Following a fire, the house was cleared and at least 12 of the notebooks were placed on the sidewalk to be discarded.
+Following a fire, the house was cleared and at least 12 of the notebooks were placed with trash at the sidewalk to be discarded.
 Fred Washington, a local antiques and used furniture dealer, spotted the books, and for $100 bought them from the trash collector.
 The books sat undisturbed in Washington's store under a pile of discarded carpet for over a year.
 In 1968, Mary Jane Victor, an art student at the University of St. Thomas in Houston stumbled upon the notebooks, and persuaded Washington to lend some of them to the university for a display on the story of flight.
 She also brought them to the attention of art patron and collector Dominique de Menil.
 Mrs. de Menil purchased four of the notebooks for $1,500.
 Of the remaining books, seven were purchased by Peter (Pete) G. Navarro, a Houston commercial artist and UFO researcher.
 After studying them, Navarro sold four of the notebooks to the Witte Museum in San Antonio, and the San Antonio Museum of Art.
 One notebook ultimately ended in the private abcd (art brut connaissance & diffusion) collection in Paris belonging to Bruno Decharme, a French filmmaker and art collector.
 The rest of the notebooks ended up in private hands.
 Some were dismantled and single pages were sold.
 In 2016, a double sided page dated 1919, sold for $22,500 at Christie's.

 Dellschau's earliest known work is a diary dated 1899, and the last is an 80-page book dated 1921-1922, giving his career as an artist a 21-year span.
 His work was in large part a record of the activities of the "Sonora Aero Club," of which he was a purported member.
+Dellschau termed his illustrations "plates", and his numbering of known examples begins at 1601; modern scholars believe earlier plates were lost or destroyed.